ircmaxell/ballandchain/README.md

  * dataSize

-    This is the amount of data to pull from each pointed location.
-The default is 16 bytes.
+    This is the power-of-2 amount of data to pull from each pointed location.
+The default is 4 (16 bytes).
 Increasing this will *not* increase the output size of the result.

-You shouldn't have to change this either.
+    Increasing this number will provide brute-forcing protection as it increases the amount of I/O bandwidth consumed in a hashing operation.

 ## How this works